 How to protect IP

-We’ve outlined the different purposes of copyright, trademarks, patents and design rights but how do you go about securing intellectual property ownership over these types of assets?
+We’ve outlined some of the different types of IP - copyright, trademarks, patents and design rights - but how do you go about securing intellectual property ownership over these types of assets?

 In the UK, it’s actually not possible to register copyright, as copyright protection automatically arises on the creation of an original work.
 Handy!
 It is, however, possible to register copyright in a number of countries overseas.